Updated January 5, 2026

 What are the biggest cost differences between Rome and Oslo?

-The most significant cost difference is in groceries.
-Grocery costs differ by roughly 32%, affecting your daily shopping expenses.
+The most significant cost difference is in housing.
+Rent prices differ by approximately 35%, making it a major factor in your budget planning.
 Transportation and utilities show notable variations between the two cities.

 Which city is better for expats and digital nomads?